Notion Workspace for 12-Person Agency: 4+ Hours Saved Weekly

 No Single Source of Truth

 Client information, project status, and task ownership lived in different tools and different people's heads.
-Account managers tracked their own clients in personal spreadsheets.
-The founder relied on Monday standups to understand what was happening across 15 engagements.
-By Tuesday, the information was already outdated.
+Account managers tracked clients in personal spreadsheets.
+The founder relied on Monday standups.
+By Tuesday, information was stale.
+No way to answer "who is working on what" without asking around.

 Team Capacity Was Invisible

-No way to see who was overloaded and who had bandwidth.
-Work allocation happened by gut feeling and whoever responded first in Slack.
-Some team members carried 60+ hours of active tasks while others had capacity to spare.
-The founder only discovered imbalances when deadlines slipped.
+No system showed who was overloaded versus who had bandwidth.
+Work allocation happened by gut feeling.
+Some team members sat under 60+ hours of active tasks while others had capacity to spare.
+The founder only discovered imbalances after deadlines slipped and clients complained.

 Content Pipeline Running Blind

-40+ content pieces per month across multiple clients and platforms.
-No calendar, no status tracking, no way to see what was scheduled vs. what was still in draft.
+40+ content pieces per month across multiple clients had no calendar, no status tracking, no way to see scheduled versus draft.
 Missed publish dates were becoming a client retention problem.
+Every piece was tracked by whoever happened to own it, somewhere.

 The Solution

-A master dashboard pulling filtered views from every database.
-Client health, tasks due this week, content going live, team capacity summary.
-All visible on a single page.
+Each team member has personal Kanban and table views filtered to their ownership.
+Project leads see everything tied to their accounts.
+The founder has a master Executive Dashboard pulling filtered views from every database into a single page: client health, tasks due this week, content going live, team capacity summary.
 Replaced 4 separate tools and a weekly 90-minute status meeting.

 The Impact

-- Founder recovered 4+ hours per week previously spent gathering status updates
+- Founder reclaimed 4+ hours per week previously spent gathering status updates

 - Architecture supports doubling client count without adding administrative overhead